“Your investigations are extraordinary and a real benefit to the public.”

 - Show them their experiences in the context of their neighbors’ experiences, and in their community.

 - Keep listening.

-Another point: this signals the power of local news.
+Another important point: this signals the power of local news.
 Our partners are trusted local institutions.
-And when they tell you that you can get a common blood test for $19 one place and $522 not far away, it’s relatable and actionable — in a way that a story about partisan bickering in Washington is not.
+When they tell you that you can get the same common blood test for $19 one place and $522 not far away, it’s relatable and actionable — in a way that a story about partisan bickering in Washington over health care is not.
 The value of local reporting is immense.

 In addition to the written feedback, we received so many voicemails to our query line that we could use only a small sample in our reporting.
 These voicemails are incredibly moving.
 (You can hear some of them here, in Lee Zurik’s introductory piece to our first flight of reporting.)

 By letting people know that we want to hear from them, and that we want to help them solve their problems, we found a mountain of trust.

 a sampling of COMMUNITY Feedback